composewell/streamly/docs/Build.md

 ### Delayed INLINE

-When a function is passed to a higher order function e.g. a function passed to `concatMap` or `concatUnfold` then we want the function to be inlined after the higher order is inlined so that proper fusion of the higher order function can occur.
+When a function is passed to a higher order function e.g. a function passed to `concatMap` or `unfoldMany` then we want the function to be inlined after the higher order is inlined so that proper fusion of the higher order function can occur.
 For such cases we usually add INLINE[1] on the function being passed to instruct GHC not to inline it too early.